 - Breach of professional duty (for example walking an animal off-leash in an area where this is reasonably considered not to be suitable).
 Remember to keep yourself and your furry friend safe!

-- Treatment of pre-existing veterinary conditions, old age or illness of the guest pet (eg: respiratory infections, urinary tract/bladder infections, blood disorders, vomiting, diarrhea, and other gastrointestinal disorders.).
+- Treatment of pre-existing veterinary conditions, old age or illness of the guest pet (such as respiratory infections, urinary tract/bladder infections, blood disorders, vomiting, diarrhea, and other gastrointestinal disorders), symptoms related to stress or anxiety, as well as flea or tick infestations and self-inflicted wounds as a consequence of itching or scratching due to allergies.
 We stress the importance of getting as much info about your potential guest as you can, before you start pet sitting!